jxnblk/blog/pages/posts/defining-component-apis-in-react.md

 and you’ll likely only have this defined in one place in your code base.
 You can follow the [Rule of Three][] in situations like this.
-If you've duplicated the exact Card component structure three times in your code base, then it might be worth considering abstracting it out into its own component.
+If you've duplicated the exact Card component structure three times in your code base, then it’s probably worth abstracting it out into its own component.

 ## Avoid Apropcalypse